Altona, Missouri

 Altona is an unincorporated community in northern Bates County, in the U.S. state of Missouri.
 The community is on Missouri Route Z just north of Missouri route 18 and approximately 5.5 miles east of Adrian.

 History

 Altona was platted in 1860, and named after Altoona, Pennsylvania, the native home of a first settler.
 A post office called Altona was established in 1868, and remained in operation until 1920.

-In 1925, Altona had 11 inhabitants.
+Demographics

+Altona was incorporated until the 1950s.